Sharesale

 Date:

-Los Angeles witnessed a sharp decline in television production during the first quarter of 2023 due to retrenchment and growing apprehension about an impending strike, revealing a report from FilmLA.
+Los Angeles witnessed a sharp decline in television production during the first quarter of 2023 due to industry retrenchment and growing apprehension about an impending strike, revealing a report from FilmLA.

 The overall number of on-location production days dropped by 24% compared to the same period in 2022, with television being the hardest-hit segment, experiencing a decline of 35.8%.